CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_extras/term1.md

 ### Delivery
 The project artifacts should be stored and handed over in a folder "Term1" on your GitHub repo.

-I will give you the freedom of choosing naming conventions and structure, since this was not covered implicitly in the course.
-Yet, I would encourage you, to find some reading over the internet and whatever you choose, be consistent.
+For the rest, I will give you the freedom of choosing naming conventions and structure, since this was not covered implicitly in the course.
+Yet, I would encourage you, to find some reading over the internet and whatever you choose, be consistent and commens of codding convensions.

 Testing is optional, for the same reason, we have not covered during the course.
 Yet, be aware that this is important part of a project delivery.
 Documentation: use the possibilities offered by GIT markdown and comments in the sql files.